IBM/event-streams/_2018.3.1/07-administering/04-modifying-configs.md

 {{site.data.reuse.helm_charts_note}}

-You can use the {{site.data.reuse.long_name}} CLI to modfiy read-only configuration settings as follows:
+You can use the {{site.data.reuse.long_name}} CLI to modify read-only configuration settings as follows:

 `cloudctl es cluster-config --config <name>=<value> --static-config-all-brokers`